BedrockStreaming/tech.bedrockstreaming.com/_posts/2014-01-25-how-we-use-statsd.md

 ---
 layout: post
-title: "How do we use statsd"
+title: "How do we use StatsD"
 description: "How do we use statsd to monitor our applications"
 author:
   name:           Olivier Mansour